 - At least 18 years old and registered for Internet Banking

-- Have an eligible individual account (closed, joint accounts and business accounts are not eligible at this stage)
+- Have an eligible individual or joint account (business accounts are not eligible at this stage)

 - Credit cards